Updated on November 4, 2021 to include new information.

 For paid search campaigns, keywords are the primary and most important targeting.
 Having strong, relevant, and well-organized keywords drives your campaigns.
 This is more common knowledge, and Google Ads makes this clear during setup.

-Using negative keywords effectively will help to weed out some of the irrelevant and unrelated clicks wasting your money.
+More commonly ignored, though, are negative keywords.
+Using negative keywords effectively will help weed out some irrelevant and unrelated impressions that lead to wasteful spending.

 Think of your account as a living thing that needs to be cared for.

 Once you have your campaigns built out with all the keywords and ads, you probably think your work is done, but that’s not the case; the work is just beginning.

 Advertisers need to be cognizant that their account needs to be monitored frequently.
 For one, you are actively bidding and spending money.
 Things can easily get away from you if you aren’t checking in.
 But beyond that, you are trying to drive the best results you can and ongoing optimization is required to achieve that.
 The data you are collecting is valuable as you educate new optimization decisions.
 Review the metrics closely and tie things back to your KPIs and goals.

 PPC management is a technical skill that takes years to master.
 Google and other platforms make it pretty easy to get started, and they are getting better and making management easier for those with limited time and experience.
 But the reality is, it’s really easy to waste money, get frustrated, assume it’s not a good fit for your business, and shut it down.

 Hiring help from a trained and experienced professional will very likely save you money in the long run and help you prove the viability of this marketing tactic for the long term.
 Portent offers services for small businesses and so do many other companies.
 Research which solution is the right fit for you, and start building successful PPC strategies today!